marcanuy/notificamesta/README.md

 # Contributing

-factory_boy is distributed under the MIT License.
+Distributed under the MIT License.

 Issues should be opened through [GitHub Issues](http://github.com/marcanuy/notificamesta/issues/); whenever possible, a pull request should be included.
 Questions and suggestions are welcome.